 produce.
 University of Florida citrus economist Tom Spreen says

-European market or this market or that market," he says.
-"You
+the European market or this market or that market," he says.

-to trigger a "medfly emergency," which most often means
+enough to trigger a "medfly emergency," which most often

 area with malathion.
 The detection of 70 medflies in and around

-put Florida agriculture officials on the highest alert.
-Spraying
+found, put Florida agriculture officials on the highest alert.

 Rick Martinez, a Tampa organic farmer who also travels the globe